-Within Europe, there are proposals to improve road safety by using new information communications technologies, including building a European strategy to accelerate the research and development, deployment and use of intelligent road safety systems such as Automotive Short Range Radars (SRR).
+Within Europe, there are proposals to improve road safety by using new information communications technologies, including building a European strategy to accelerate the research and development, deployment and use of intelligent road safety systems such as ground based vehicular radars.

-SRR systems will be a significant element of a future transport infrastructure for Europe and in particular contribute to the long term goal of the European Commission e-safety initiative.
+These systems will be a significant element of a future transport infrastructure for Europe and in particular contribute to the long-term European Union Vision Zero initiative.

-To support a quick development and deployment of SRR systems within a trans-European road network, it is essential that common frequency bands and associated harmonised equipment standards be available throughout Europe.
+To support a quick development and deployment of ground based vehicular radars within Europe, it is essential that common frequency bands and associated harmonised equipment standards be available.
 A stable and permanent solution needs to be made available as soon as possible in order to support the European industry developments in this area.

+This ECC Decision has been further amended in 2024 with new regulatory provisions that apply to various radiodetermination equipment for ground based vehicular radars sensors.

 BACKGROUND

-To meet the requirement for a permanent, long term solution for short range radars the frequency band 77-81 GHz has been identified.
+To meet the requirement for a permanent, long-term solution for short range radars the frequency band 77-81 GHz has been identified.
 Compatibility issues within this band have been successfully studied and a system reference document with market information as well as technical information has been agreed within ETSI as the basis for a frequency designation within the ECC.

-The 76-77 GHz frequency band was designated for vehicular and infrastructure radar systems in ERC Recommendation 70-03 (Annex 5).
-This frequency band is used by long range radar systems which are not compatible with Ultra Wide Band (UWB) SRR systems.
-Thus a new frequency band of 4 GHz for Automotive (UWB) Short Range Radars is needed within the 79 GHz range 77-81 GHz.

-In order to support industry developments of the general and specific SRR technology within the 79 GHz range the frequency band 77-81 GHz should be made available throughout Europe as soon as possible.
+In order to support industry developments of the general and specific SRR technology within the 79 GHz range the frequency band 77-81 GHz has been made available since 2003.

+Following the development of new technologies, the ETSI TR 103 593 [2] was received from ETSI in May 2020 for new ground based vehicular radars.

 REQUIREMENT FOR AN ECC DECISION

 The allocation of radio frequencies in CEPT member countries is laid down by law, regulation or administrative action.
-The ECC recognises that for SRR systems to be introduced successfully throughout Europe, manufacturers and operators must be given the confidence to make the necessary investment in the new pan-European radiocommunications systems and services.
+The ECC recognises that for ground based vehicular radar systems to be introduced successfully throughout Europe, manufacturers and operators must be given the confidence to make the necessary investment in the new pan-European radiocommunications systems and services.
 A commitment by CEPT member countries to implement an ECC Decision will provide a clear indication that the required frequency bands will be made available on time and on a Europe-wide basis.

-ECC Decision of 19 March 2004 on ti the frequency band 77 - 81 GHz to be designated for the use of Automotive Short Range Radars
+ECC Decision (04)03 of 19 March 2004 on the frequency band 77 - 81 GHz to be designated for the use of ground based vehicular radars, corrected 6 march 2015, latest amended DD MM YYYY

 “The European Conference of Postal and Telecommunications Administrations,